Santiago Ruiz, `Rosa Ruiz` Rías Baixas Albariño

-Vintage: 2021
+Vintage: 2024

 Producer

-O Rosal is the most southerly of the five Rías Baixas sub-zones, situated on the north bank of the river Miño, which marks the border with Portugal.
-O Rosal enjoys more sunlight hours and lower rainfall than other subzones.
-The vineyards here benefit from both cooling Atlantic breezes and the moderating influence and increased airflow from the river.
-Soils in O Rosal are predominantly sandy over granite bedrock, creating wines with an aromatic richness and characteristic wet-stone minerality.
-Loureiro, a variety prized for its aromatic flavour profile, performs exceptionally well here and wines labelled ‘O Rosal’ must include this grape in the blend.
+Loureiro, a variety prized for its aromatic flavour profile, performs exceptionally well here, and wines labelled ‘O Rosal’ must include this grape in the blend.
 This distinguishes O Rosal’s wines from the majority of Rías Baixas’ made from 100% Albariño.
-The Santiago Ruiz vineyards cover 38 hectares, planted on south-facing slopes on the banks of the Miño.
-All their vineyards are sustainably farmed, with harvest carried out by hand.
+The Santiago Ruiz vineyards cover 44 hectares, planted on south-facing slopes on the banks of the Miño.
+All their vineyards are sustainably farmed, with harvest carried out by hand, and the winery is part of the WETWINE project to cut waste by recycling and reusing resources to ensure the landscape is protected.

 Santiago Ruiz’s ‘O Rosal’ is a blend of Albariño, Godello, Loureiro, Treixadura and Caíño Blanco.
 These varieties are all vinified separately in micro tanks, which Luisa affectionately calls ‘los niños’ (the children) and undergo a period of lees ageing before the final blend is assembled.
 The resulting wine is vibrant, with bright aromas of apple, apricot and ripe lemon coupled with subtle herbal notes and a stony minerality.
-The distinctive label is a map of the region, hand drawn by Santiago’s daughter to guide guests travelling to her wedding which took place at the winery.
+The distinctive label is a map of the region, hand-drawn by Santiago’s daughter to guide guests travelling to her wedding, which took place at the winery.

 The ‘Rosa Ruiz’ is made from 100% Albariño sourced from old, pergola-trained vines planted beside the old Santiago Ruiz winery (now a museum) in San Miguel de Tabagón.
 These old vines produce low yields of highly concentrated fruit, packed full of flavour.
 An extended pre-fermentation maceration, to extract maximum aromatics from the thick-skinned Albariño grapes, and five months of lees ageing following fermentation have resulted in a complex and textured wine with intense aromas of apricot and ripe lemon.
 This bottle also has a distinctive label, bearing a hand-drawn sketch based on an old photo of Santiago and his daughter, Rosa, standing on the balcony above the winery door.